-4. How do I calculate the REP?
+4. How Do I Calculate the REP?

-For calculating the cost of equity (required return to equity cash flows) of a company, a valuator has to answer to the following question: which differential rate over current T-Bond yields do I think that compensates the risk of holding the shares?
-If there is only an owner of the shares, we can ask him directly the question.
-But if it is a traded company, the valuator has to do a prudential judgment.
+To calculate the cost of equity (required return to equity cash flows) of a company, a valuator has to answer to the following question: Which differential rate over current T-Bond yields do I think would compensate the risk of holding the shares?
+If there is only one owner of the shares, we can directly ask him or her the question.
+But if it is a traded company, the valuator has to make a prudential judgment.

 We need the cost of equity to discount the expected equity cash flows of the company.
 Note that there is a kind of schizophrenic approach to valuation: while all authors admit that different valuators and investors may have different expectations of equity cash flows, most authors look for a unique discount rate.
 It seems as if the expectations of equity cash flows are formed in a democratic regime, while the discount rate is determined in a dictatorship.
-In any market, different investors may have different expectations of equity cash flows and different evaluations of its risk (that translate into different discount rates).
-Then, in the case of a traded company, there are investors that think that the company is undervalued (and buy or hold shares), investors that think that the company is overvalued (and sell or not buy shares), and investors that think that the company is fairly valued (and sell or hold shares).
-The investors that did the last trade, or the rest of the investors that held or did not have shares do not have a common REP (nor common expectations of equity cash flows).
+In any market, different investors may have different expectations of equity cash flows and different evaluations of its risk (that translate into different discount rates.)
+Then, in the case of a traded company, there are investors who think that the company is undervalued (and buy or hold shares), investors who think that the company is overvalued (and sell or not buy shares), and investors who think that the company is fairly valued (and sell or hold shares.)
+There is no common REP (nor common expectations of equity cash flows) among those latter investors who held shares and the rest of the investors that held or did not have shares.

-For calculating the REP, we must answer the same question, but thinking in a diversified portfolio of shares, instead in just the shares of a company.
-In the valuations that I have done in the 21st century I have used REPs between 3.8 and 4% for Europe and for the U.S. Given the yields of the T-Bonds, I think34 that an additional 4% compensates the additional risk of a diversified portfolio.
+For calculating the REP, we must answer the same question, but thinking of a diversified portfolio of shares instead of just the shares of a company.
+In the valuations that I have performed so far in the 21st century, I have used REPs between 3.8 and 4% for both Europe and the United States.
+Given the yields of the T-Bonds, I think that an additional 4% compensates the additional risk of a diversified portfolio.